gardener/documentation/website/documentation/guides/install_gardener/add-node-to-cluster/_index.md

 ---
-title: Manually adding a node to an existing cluster
+title: Manually Adding a Node to an Existing Cluster
 description: How to add a node to an existing cluster without the support of Gardener
 level: advanced
 reviewer: Gaurav Gupta